BBQ Holdings, Inc. (NASDAQ:BBQ) Short Interest Update

-BBQ Holdings, Inc. (NASDAQ:BBQ) was the recipient of a significant decline in short interest in June.
-As of June 15th, there was short interest totalling 29,100 shares, a decline of 15.4% from the May 31st total of 34,400 shares.
-Currently, 0.3% of the company’s stock are short sold.
-Based on an average daily volume of 111,700 shares, the short-interest ratio is presently 0.3 days.
+BBQ Holdings, Inc. (NASDAQ:BBQ) was the target of a significant decrease in short interest in the month of June.
+As of June 15th, there was short interest totalling 29,100 shares, a decrease of 15.4% from the May 31st total of 34,400 shares.
+Based on an average trading volume of 111,700 shares, the short-interest ratio is presently 0.3 days.
+Currently, 0.3% of the shares of the stock are sold short.

-Separately, Craig Hallum boosted their target price on shares of BBQ from $20.00 to $25.00 and gave the stock a “buy” rating in a research note on Monday, June 28th.
+Separately, Craig Hallum upped their price objective on shares of BBQ from $20.00 to $25.00 and gave the stock a “buy” rating in a research report on Monday, June 28th.

-In related news, major shareholder Bandera Partners Llc sold 20,603 shares of the business’s stock in a transaction on Tuesday, April 20th.
-The shares were sold at an average price of $14.02, for a total transaction of $288,854.06.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In the last quarter, insiders have sold 63,317 shares of company stock valued at $921,109.
+In other BBQ news, major shareholder Bandera Partners Llc sold 20,603 shares of the company’s stock in a transaction dated Tuesday, April 20th.
+The shares were sold at an average price of $14.02, for a total value of $288,854.06.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In the last quarter, insiders sold 63,317 shares of company stock valued at $921,109.
 Insiders own 43.80% of the company’s stock.

-BBQ (NASDAQ:BBQ) last released its quarterly earnings data on Wednesday, May 19th.
-The company reported $0.08 earnings per share (EPS) for the quarter.
+BBQ (NASDAQ:BBQ) last released its quarterly earnings results on Wednesday, May 19th.
+The company reported $0.08 earnings per share for the quarter.
 BBQ had a negative net margin of 5.93% and a negative return on equity of 13.13%.
-The company had revenue of $37.32 million during the quarter.
+The firm had revenue of $37.32 million during the quarter.

 BBQ Holdings, Inc develops, owns, operates, and franchises casual and fast dining restaurants under the Famous Dave's, Clark Crew BBQ, Granite City Food & Brewery, and Real Urban Barbecue names in the United States, Canada, and the United Arab Emirates.
 It offers smoked, barbequed, and grilled meats, as well as entrÃ©e items, and side dishes and appetizers.